openguild-labs/substrate-kitties/README.md

 ### Step 0: Setup your local environment

-If your hardware is a modern M1 Apple sillicon chip, working with Substrate can be very painful because there is many unstable compilation issue happens during your development.
-To avoid this, please install Rust toolchain following these versions below.
+If your hardware is a modern M1 Apple silicon chip, working with Substrate can be very painful because there is many unstable compilation issue happens during your development.
+To avoid this, please install the Rust toolchain following the versions below.

 ```
 ❯ cargo --version